metablockshq/metablocks.world/content/posts/side-project-ideas-for-covid-19-lockdown.md

 ---
+publishedOn: 2020-04-19
 title: 5 side project ideas to work on during the COVID-19 lockdowns
+heroImg: /img/content/posts/covid-19-lockdown-side-project-ideas.png
 slug: side-project-ideas-for-lockdown
-tags: ideas
-publishedOn: 2020-04-19
-heroImg: /img/content/posts/covid-19-lockdown-side-project-ideas.png
-relatedSlugs: startup-ideas-from-feb-2020, clojure-424-days, startup-ideas-from-jan-2020, ethical-open-sourced-and-profitable
+relatedSlugs:
+  - startup-ideas-from-feb-2020
+  - clojure-424-days,
+  - startup-ideas-from-jan-2020
+  - ethical-open-sourced-and-profitable
+tags:
+  - ideas
+author: shivekkhurana
 ---
 *Pre Script*
 The virus has stretched the world's resources and has put us in a dire situation.
 I'm currently working with a group of friends and family to help the marginalized and the daily wagers in India.
 We provide them with Health and Ration Kits that can sustain a family of 4 for 1 month.
 In the past 20 days, we have raised over 20000 USD and are on track to reach 2500 families.
 You can check our transparent systems and learn more at [Karuna 2020](https://karuna2020.org).